TheIoTLearningInitiative/InternetOfThingsGateways/documentation/Greta.md

 > The source and the destination must have the correct SSL/TLS certificate in order to do a correct handshake.
 ![Cipher Algorithms](Cipher Algorithms.PNG)
 ![Key Generation Algorithm](key algorithm.PNG)
+### In which layer these two protocol are?
+>The OSI model does not work with SSL/TLS.
+TLS is not in any layer.
+  >SSL/TLS uses an underlying transport medium that provides a bidirectional stream of bytes.
+That would put it somewhere above layer 4.
+  >SSL/TLS organizes data as records, that may contain, in particular, handshake messages.
+Handshake messages look like layer 5.
+This would put SSL/TLS at layer 6 or 7.
+  >What SSL/TLS conveys is "application data", which is, in fact, a bidirectional stream of bytes.
+Applications that use SSL/TLS really use it as a transport protocol.
+They then use their own data representation and messages and semantics within that "application data".
+  >Therefore, SSL/TLS could not be, in the OSI model, beyond layer 4.
 ### Should I choose TLS or SSL?
 ### What happens if I do not select either one?
 > All of your data traffic and your login information are sent in plain text for anyone to see.